Skip to contents

 label

-Boolean flag wheter the labels should be displayed.
+Boolean flag whether the labels should be displayed.

 label.fontsize